EOSIO/spec-repo/esl_regions.md

   to a contract on region B, that message would become available to B on the next block.
   This isn't a form of deferred transactions.
 Instead, B would have to poll for messages.
   Messages would be recorded in blocks to enable nodes to validate subsets of regions.
+* A single transaction could have multiple actions, where each action specifies which region it operates on.
+If an action on any region fails, the whole transaction would be rejected.
+The content of the whole transaction would be available to each action, allowing actions on one region to verify the appropriate action on another is taking place.
+A downside is that each transaction forms a synchronization point between regions, probably limiting performance.
+A potential way to counter this is to have multiple speculative transactions executing in parallel within each region, which are committed only if they don't have conflicting state access.

 ## Copyright